Day 1 - Saturday

 Riding: 7 hours

-This piece of woodland is completely sheltered by rocks and there are but two possible ways of access, which makes the visit quite adventurous.
-Leaving the Magic Forest you go back to our mountain lodge, which is equipped with a shower.
-In the evening there will be a campfire or the fire will be lit in the fireplace.
+In the afternoon the trail takes us to the so-called Magic Forest.
+This piece of woodland is completely sheltered by rocks and there are just two possible ways of access, which makes the visit quite adventurous.
+Leaving the Magic Forest you go back to the mountain lodge, which is equipped with a shower.
+In the evening there will be a campfire or the fire will be lit in the fireplace if the temperatures are too cold outside.

 Day 6 - Thursday